MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/hardware-submission-support.md

 # Get support for Partner Center dashboard issues

-There are three steps that you can take to get your issue resolved.
-This article takes you through the process of each step.

-## Step 1: Search the documentation

-1. Go to [Partner Center for Windows Hardware documentation](index.yml) to see if your issue is addressed in the documentation.

-1. If your issue isn't addressed or is only partially addressed, then proceed to Step 2.

-## Step 2: Submit a request in GitHub
+## Documentation issues

-If the current documentation in [Partner Center for Windows Hardware documentation](index.yml)) doesn't cover your issue, you can submit a support request through GitHub.
-When you submit a request in GitHub, you'll be directly contacting the Partner Center drivers team.
+Most issues can be resolved through the [Partner Center for Windows Hardware documentation](index.yml) or [Hardware Dev Center - Microsoft Tech Community](https://techcommunity.microsoft.com/t5/hardware-dev-center/bg-p/HardwareDevCenter).
+However, if the current documentation doesn't cover your issue, you can submit a support request through GitHub.
+When you submit a request in GitHub, you'll be directly connecting with the Partner Center drivers team.

 To submit a request to the Partner Center drivers team in GitHub:

 1. Go to the Partner Center documentation web page that you believe should've been able to help you with your issue.
-For the sake of example, you might find that your issue isn't addressed on the [Create a new hardware submission page](hardware-submission-create.md).

 >[!TIP]
 >If the content you are looking for doesn't exist at all, just find a page that is relatively related to your issue.